idsc-frazzoli/tensor/README.md

 <a href="https://travis-ci.org/idsc-frazzoli/tensor"><img src="https://travis-ci.org/idsc-frazzoli/tensor.svg?branch=master" alt="Build Status"></a>

-Library for tensor computations in Java 8 or beyond.
+Library for tensor computations in Java 8.

 Version `0.4.6`

+The tensor library was developed with the following objectives in mind
+* support for exact precision using integer fractions
+* support for calculation with physical units
+* suitable for use in safety-critical real-time systems
+* API inspired by `Mathematica`

 Features:
 * multi-dimensional arrays: scalars, vectors, matrices, n-linear forms, Lie-algebra ad-tensor, ...